Jennie Lee (British actress): London

 In mid-April 1876, Jo left the Globe Theatre to make room for Ada Cavendish's new play, Miss Gwilt, a drama by Wilkie Collins.
-A short time later Burnett's play reappeared at London's new Royal Aquarium Theatre,Royal Aquarium Theatre, Jennie Lee as Jo.
-London Daily News 22 April 1876, p.
-4 where it closed out the 1875–76 season on 8 July with a benefit performance on Lee's behalf.
-On 11 September 1876, Lee returned with Jo for a near three-month engagement at the Globe Theatre that was followed by a short stay at the National Standard Theatre.National Standard Theatre.
-Lloyds Weekly Newspaper, 10 December 1876, p.
-6 On Boxing Day 1876, Lee was back at the Globe Theatre playing to positive reviews, Don Leander, the title role in James Planché's The Invisible Prince.
+A short time later Burnett's play reappeared at London's new Royal Aquarium Theatre, where it closed out the 1875–76 season on 8 July with a benefit performance on Lee's behalf.
+On 11 September 1876, Lee returned with Jo for a near three-month engagement at the Globe Theatre that was followed by a short stay at the National Standard Theatre.
+On Boxing Day 1876, Lee was back at the Globe Theatre playing to positive reviews, Don Leander, the title role in James Planché's The Invisible Prince.
 Lee remained with the play until it closed in late February 1877 and afterwards, that June, returned to the Royal Standard to once again play Jo.
 Over the next several seasons Lee toured in Jo and on occasion returned to London to perform in brief revivals of the play.